 Naturalism leaves us no reason to think that we can rely on our reason.
 By dismissing God, naturalists have stripped away any reason to think that human reason can lead to truth.
 We should therefore dismiss naturalism as having no more value than the empty “convictions of a monkey’s mind” (as Charles Darwin put it).

 Atheists insist that naturalism is the worldview most compatible with science and that theism is unscientific.
 And this viewpoint certainly gets plenty of play in the media, in academia, and in popular thought.
 But, if naturalism does not provide us with any reason to trust our reason, why should we accept any naturalist reasoning?
-And if Christian theism was responsible for the rise of science, why does naturalism so often get the credit for being the more scientific worldview?
+And if Christian theism was responsible for the rise of science (as I detail in Without Christianity, There Would Be No Science), why does naturalism so often get the credit for being the more scientific worldview?
 Perhaps Vladimir Lenin was onto something when he said, “A lie told often enough becomes the truth.”